-How to make the NDIS work for you (by Rachel Capps)
+How to make the NDIS work for you - Rachel Capps

 Rachel Capps is a brain stem stroke survivor and Plan Partners customer who’s on the journey to walk and talk again.
 Following up on her book ‘Spades of Determination: A Locked-In Journey’, Rachel is now sharing her experiences with the NDIS in a series of guest blog posts for Plan Partners.